Build audiences

 Build a dynamic segment

-In this exercise, we will create a segment for customers who have bought the same product twice within 30 days.
+In this exercise, we will create an audience for customers who have bought the same product twice within 30 days.
 Dynamic segments allow you to scale your segmentation by using fields as variables.

 -